St Paul's Church, Preston, Lancashire: History

+Later use

+From 1981, the building was used as the studios for Red Rose Radio, which later split into two stations that changed their names several times, eventually becoming Rock FM and Greatest Hits Radio Lancashire..
+The radio studios were located on the ground floor, with the offices on the first floor.
+Bauer Media announced in January 2020 that Rock FM would be relocating to its network centre in Castlefield, Manchester from March 2020.

+The building is now used as office space.

 Architecture

 The former church is constructed in sandstone with a tiled roof.
 Its architectural style is Early English.
 The plan consists of a seven-bay nave with full-height aisles, a two-bay chancel and offices.
 It has a three-span roof.
 The west end is in three sections; the central section is gabled, and the side sections are smaller with angle buttresses.
 Octagonal turrets rise at the junctions of the sections.
 In the lower part of the central section is a three-bay arcade, each arch containing a window.
 Above the arcade are three stepped lancet windows, over which is a small circular window.
 The turrets are slim and contain open arcading, and an embattled cap over which is a tall pinnacle with a quatrefoil finial.
 Each side section contains a tall lancet window.
 Along the side of the church, the bays are divided by buttresses.
 The first bays contain a doorway with a window above it, and all the other bays have pairs of lancet windows.
 At the east end of the church are three stepped lancet windows and pinnacles similar to those at the west end.